 Welcome

 The Department of Anatomy & Cell Biology is home to some of the University's leading educators and researchers.
 As a traditional anatomy department, educational efforts are directed toward undergraduate and graduate courses in gross anatomy, microscopic anatomy, embryology and neuroanatomy for medical, health sciences, physical therapy, and basic science students.
-As a modern biomedical research department, faculty members direct NIH-funded projects, with a focus on molecular, cellular, developmental, and physiological aspects in the field of stem cell and regenerative biology.
-Research-active faculty belong to the University's interdisciplinary graduate program in biomedical sciences, which leads to Ph.D. degrees in Biochemistry and Systems Biology, Molecular Medicine, or Microbiology and Immunology.
+As a modern biomedical research department, faculty members direct NIH-funded projects in the fields of neuroscience and cancer biology, and belong to the University's Integrated Biomedical Sciences graduate program that leads to Ph.D. degrees in those areas.

 Programs